oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 > We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another, unevenly.
 We grow partially.
 We are relative.
 We are mature in one realm, childish in another.
 > —Anais Nin

+In truth we are non homogeneous beings in all aspects and temporal elements, why do we veiw things in binary why do we act so?

 >  Oh, you can _put_ **Markdown** into a blockquote too.